6.1 DRAINAGE MANAGEMENT

 - The road has guard rails.
 These will have to be lifted.

-- The problem is located on the top part of hill (traffic safety is reduced)
+- The problem is located on the top part of a hill (traffic safety is reduced).

 ‘Mixmilling’ is a technique where the pavement and base course are mixed together using a mixmilling machine.
 After mixing the road structure is normally shaped and compacted, and new pavement is laid on the top of the mixmilled structure.
 In this way the grading of the mixed base course will have been improved as material from the old pavement will have been mixed into it.
 This also makes the base course a little stiffer.

 Mixmilling is an ideal technique where a road has major rutting problems, has lost its shape, and its crossfall is poor.
 When properly carried out, the top part of the road will become homogenous and a good crossfall can be restored.

 The technique is however only marginally beneficial in improving bearing capacity problems.
 Any improvement in stiffness will be based only on a slightly better base course of mixed old bituminous layers and the new pavement layer on the top.
 For this reason, drainage improvement should be always done in association with mixmilling, or one year before.
 In this way the lifetime of these structures can be markedly improved.

 Mixmilling is one of the cheapest solutions available to improve a paved road with severe rutting problems.
 It should/could be tried, together with drainage improvement, as a first rehabilitation solution on low volume roads before any other measure.